ArtemKlyuev/notifier/README.md

 # Notifier

-A low-level engine to create notifications.
+A low-level engine to manage notifications.

 Notifier is a low-level engine to create and manage your app notifications.
 It's supposed to be used on the frontend, but you're not limited by the platform anyway.